 In addition to the seasonal permit, a special groomed sticker is required to park at Crystal Springs, Cabin Creek, Hyak, Lake Easton, Lake Wenatchee, Chiwawa, Nason Ridge, and Mount Spokane.
 The special groomed sticker is not required with the daily Sno-Park permit, even on these properties.

 Revenue generated by the special groomed sticker pays for more frequent trail grooming, lot clearing, sanitation and staffing at these high-use Sno-Parks.

-Please note: All DNR trailheads over the winter season (December through April) are official WA State Sno-Parks, and Sno-Park Permits are required, and the Discover Pass is not required.
-This includes Ahtanum, Rattlesnake, Nile, and Radar Dome parking locations.
+Please note: Many DNR trailheads over the winter season (December through April) are official WA State Sno-Parks, and Sno-Park Permits are required, and the Discover Pass is not required.
+This includes Ahtanum, Rattlesnake, Nile, Mount Tahoma Trails 1 Road, 92 Road, and Radar Dome parking locations.
 A Discover Pass is not required over the winter period at the DNR locations listed above and at official sno-parks managed by the State.

 Winter Recreation mascots

 Blake the snowshoe hare is named after Blake Island State Park, a marine state park in the Puget Sound, southwest of Seattle.